How HGH May Affect Menopause

 For those who do not want or need to take full hormone replacement therapy we offer homeopathic products to address these important hormones.

-I have had other women tell me the same thing, and it is a good thing.
+I have had other women tell me the same thing, and it should be a good thing.
 Since it is happening after taking the product for only one week it appears that your body is very responsive to the product.

-One client told me that she had awful menopause-like symptoms a few months earlier, and when she started with our product, some of those same symptoms returned for a short time, until her female hormones improved and leveled off again.
-She told me it was as if her body was moving back in time, back through the symptoms, and then back to the point where her hormones were balanced.
+Answer: One client told me that she had awful menopause-like symptoms a few months earlier, and when she started with our product some of those same symptoms returned for a short time, until her female hormones improved and leveled off again.
+She told me it was as if her body was moving back in time, back through the symptoms, and then back to the point where her hormones were balanced and her symptoms subsided.

-Because improving HGH can have a positive effect on other hormones once your HGH has improved it might possibly help to balance your female hormones slightly, and during this change you might possibly see a small amount of temporary spotting, however, that could be seen as a good thing because the hormones are improving, and it wouldn't cause menstruation.
+Because restoring growth hormone can have a positive effect on other hormones once your HGH has improved it might possibly help to balance your female hormones slightly, and during this change you might possibly see a small amount of temporary spotting as your hormones improve and become balanced.

-Only the high-dose replacement of estrogen and progesterone with rhythmic dosing that is used in therapies such as the Wiley Protocol can cause your uterus to build up tissue in a monthly cycle.
-Such therapies can cause cyclic menstrual bleeding because the dose of progesterone decreases to allow the uterus to clear that tissue out, however, there shouldn't be any ovulation.
+The prescription high-dose replacement of estrogen and progesterone with rhythmic dosing that is used in therapies such as the Wiley Protocol can cause your uterus to build up tissue in a monthly cycle.
+Such therapies can cause cyclic menstrual bleeding because the dose of progesterone decreases to allow the uterus to clear that tissue out, however, there shouldn't be any ovulation for women who are menopausal.

 Our Estrogen & Progesterone product does not contain Premarin, it contains bioidentical estriol and bioidentical estradiol, both in homeopathic form, so it is much safer than prescription hormone replacement therapy.